WillinuX-Code/webos-tvheadend/README.md

 # webos-tvheadend
 * This is a WebOS Client for TVHeadend
-* It can currently only be installed using the Developer App
+* It can currently only be installed using the Developer App or Homebrew
 * The design is similiar to the famous Media Center Kodi
 * It is tested on WebOS 3,4 and 5
 * It uses react but most components use the canvas 2d api to improve performance on older TVs